serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     disableLogs: false
     # Duration for CloudWatch log retention (default: forever).
 Overrides provider setting.
     logRetentionInDays: 14
+    # Optional Configuration of Lambda Logging Configuration, if this is also set at the provider level, then a given functions configuration will take priority.
+    logs:
+      # The Log Format to be used for all lambda functions (default: Text)
+      logFormat: JSON
+      # The Application Log Level to be used, This can only be set if `logFormat` is set to `JSON`
+      applicationLogLevel: ERROR
+      # The System Log Level to be used, This can only be set if `logFormat` is set to `JSON`
+      systemLogLevel: INFO
+      # The LogGroup that will be used by default.
+If this is set the Framework will not create LogGroups for any functions
+      LogGroup: /aws/lambda/global-log-group
     tags: # Function specific tags
       foo: bar
     # VPC settings for this function